kathan-205/leetcode_qs/README.md

 # leetcode_qs
-My Leetcode solutions to the problems in python as I practice.
+My solutions to the leetcode problems in python as I practice.